-Understanding a brand inside and out, matching marketing efforts to brand strategy and keeping an eye on new trends and competitors – just another day in the life of a brand manager.
+Understanding a brand inside and out, matching marketing efforts to brand strategy, and keeping an eye on new trends and competitors – just another day in the life of a brand manager.

 What Does a Brand Manager Do?

-Their responsibilities fall into three main areas:
+Brand manager responsibilities fall into three main areas:

-With a brand strategy in place, brand managers are responsible for matching marketing initiatives and deliverables to the strategy.
-They also secure suppliers, products and external services that most appropriately align with the strategy.
+Matching: With a brand strategy in place, brand managers are responsible for matching marketing initiatives and deliverables to the strategy.
+They also secure suppliers, products, and external services that most appropriately align with the strategy.
 Brand managers play a role in buying, sourcing, and manufacturing to make sure all business decisions are consistent with the brand’s image.
 Along the way, they make sure all of these efforts meet budget requirements.

-Brand managers are constantly measuring the performance of their strategies.
+Measuring: Brand managers are constantly measuring the performance of their strategies.
 This includes customer attitude toward the company, brand differentiation, price sensitivity, marketplace momentum, quality, value and accessibility perceptions, distribution, market share, sales, and profitability.
 These metrics allow brand managers to align the strategy based on competitive standing and forecasted trends.

-What Skills Should a Brand Manager Have?
+What Skills Should a Brand Marketing Manager Have?

 The ideal brand manager candidate will have at least two or three years of experience.
 Most companies prefer candidates who have hands-on commercial experience, especially in a similar industry.

 With the right education and experience, brand managers should have a solid working knowledge of the following:

 - Audience segmentation and targeting.